-How does mural pricing work and what does a mural cost?
+How does mural and Faux pricing work and what are the costs?

+There is a $1,500 minimum on all projects.
 Although each project is unique, here is a basic guide for the average client.
-I will always work with a clients budget though in most cases.
+I always try to work with a clients budget.

-A muralist generally gives a wall mural quote based on a price per square foot that can range from as low as $15 and up to several hundred dollars for “Mona Lisa’ quality.
+A wall mural quote is based on a price per square foot that can range from as low as $15 for simple graphics…. and up to $85 for “Mona Lisa’ quality.

 PRICES ARE BASED ON:

 1. Level of detail involved within the square foot area.